Reading lesson: The London Eye Mystery by Siobhan Dowd

-- Return to the beginning of the extract and summarise what is happening in the text.
+Return to the beginning of the extract and summarise the key points from the extract.

-Ted struggles to understand what idioms are in Extract 2.
-Idioms are expressions that can’t be understood from the ordinary words in it.
+Ted struggles to understand what idioms are in Extract 1.
+Idioms are expressions that can’t be understood just by looking at the words in them.

 The following idioms are included in this extract - something is up your street, drives him bananas, round the bend and off your trolley.